bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/3_Integrating_MS_Graph_into_you_app/OneDriveStorage.md

 - Select **Save App Data in OneDrive** option in menu.

-- You see the option you select before selected.
+- You see the options you selected before.